saltoricristiano/cosmix-uda/README.md

 ```

 ## Acknowledgments
-The work was partially supported by OSRAM GmbH,  by the Italian Ministry of Education, Universities and Research (MIUR) ”Dipartimenti di Eccellenza 2018-2022”, by the SHIELD project, funded by the European Union’s Joint Programming Initiative – Cultural Heritage, Conservation, Protection and Use joint call and, it was carried out in the Vision and Learning joint laboratory of FBK and UNITN.
+This work was partially supported by OSRAM GmbH, by the MUR PNRR project FAIR (PE00000013) funded by the NextGenerationEU, by the EU project FEROX Grant Agreement no 101070440, by the PRIN PREVUE (Prot.
+2017N2RK7K), the EU ISFP PROTECTOR (101034216) and the EU H2020 MARVEL (957337) projects and, it was carried out in the Vision and Learning joint laboratory of FBK and UNITN.

 ## Thanks